 Sounds good, isn’t it?
 So, let’s start!

-Dear ladies and gentlemen, firstly, I would like to briefly introduce our star attraction, Mr. Deep Sleep!
+Dear ladies and gentlemen, I would like to briefly introduce our star attraction, Mr. Deep Sleep!
 Welcome!
 Applause!
-This guy is a very famous and moreover, unbelievably important one!
+This guy is a very famous and, moreover, unbelievably important one!
 This one is your superhero during the night!
 Why?
 Let me tell you.

 Deep sleep, also called slow-wave sleep, is a term used to define stages three and four of sleep.
-During these stages, your heart rate and breathing are at their lowest, your brain waves slow down, and your muscles and eyes relax.
+During these stages of the sleep cycle, your heart rate and breathing are at their lowest, your brain waves slow down, and your muscles and eyes relax.
 This is also known as the ‘restorative’ phase of sleep because your body repairs tissues and strengthens its immune system.
+It’s a crucial stage of the sleep cycle.
 As you may see, you don’t even need special vitamins or anything else money- consuming.
 Just give to Mr. Deep Sleep what it wants.
 Enough time!
 How much time?
 Read below.

 How much deep sleep should you get?